souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 In the following, we define type declarations in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
 The syntax diagrams were produced using [Bottlecaps](https://www.bottlecaps.de/rr/ui).

 ### Type Name
 Souffle has pre-defined types such as `number`, `symbol`, `unsigned`, and `float`.
 Used-defined types have a name.
 If a type has been defined in a component, the type can be still accessed outside the component using a qualified name.
+More details about the type system can be found [here](types).

 ![Type Name](https://souffle-lang.github.io/img/type_name.svg)
 ```ebnf